vasconcedu/vasconcedu.github.io/resume.markdown

 - Brazilian Federal Government "Science without Borders" (SwB) scholarship
 - Full-term visiting student (60 ECTS with Honors)
-- Was granted a Special Prize for the Best Product Branding Video at the Trinity Engineering Student Entrepreneurs of The Year Competition 2014, promoted by the TCD School of Engineering
+- I was granted a Special Prize for the Best Product Branding Video at the Trinity Engineering Student Entrepreneurs of The Year Competition 2014, promoted by the TCD School of Engineering

 <p style="font-size:1.2em;"><b>Microlins</b></p>